...

 Stress Concentration

 The transition area of the fillet is even and without any edges or sharp points, in contrast to the slope in a chamfered corner.
 However, both ends of the bevel will create crisp, sharp corners with the part outline regardless of how the slope angle shifts.
 These corners are usually dull and not sharp.
-Hence, fillets are the perfect mechanism for reducing high-stress concentration in your parts.
+Hence, fillet vs chamfer are the perfect mechanism for reducing high-stress concentration in your parts.

 machining fillet and chamfer